srobo/ops-manual/annual-robotics-competition/infrastructure-team.md

 This includes, but is not limited to:
 * setting up and maintaining servers to support SR operations including the deployment of the public facing web site
 * setting up and maintaining the organisation's domains (studentrobotics.org and srobo.org)
-* maintaining the security of the infrastructure
+* maintaining the security of the infrastructure and related services
-* organising and maintaining the structure of GitHub repositories and permissions
+* setting up and maintaining the structure of GitHub organisations and permissions
-* setting up and maintaining G-Suite and GitHub accounts for SR volunteers
+* setting up and maintaining G-Suite accounts for SR volunteers
 * providing support and guidance on best-practises to other teams or volunteers on infrastructure and services where possible
 * The infrastructure team is not responsible for content beyond ensuring it does not break other functionality